OnePointCollab/onecloudplanet_docs/docs/control-panel/personal-area/registration-in-the-control-panel.md

 sidebar_position: 1
 ---

-# Registration In The Control Panel
+# Registration in the control panel

 The OneCloudPlanet cloud platform is managed through the [console.ocpanel.cloud](https://console.ocpanel.cloud) control panel.
 You can sign up for the OneCloudPlanet dashboard by: